Analysis | The blue shift to Biden is underway. Will it be enough?

 It’s at this point that we should note that this “blue shift” didn’t have to happen the way that it is.
 In Wisconsin, Michigan and Pennsylvania, there were efforts to have mail-in ballots counted before Election Day, as is standard practice in a number of other states.
 Had they been, they would have been included in the states’ totals Tuesday night, making the eventual outcome more obvious at the outset.

-Remember: there’s no actual “shift” happening.
+Remember: There’s no actual “shift” happening.
 The votes being counted now, in fact, were probably mostly cast before those in-person votes on Election Day.
 The appearance that the race is moving to Biden, which Trump wants to cast as it being stolen, is simply an artifact of when the votes were counted.
 It’s likely, in fact, that the lawmakers in these states who objected to counting the votes early understood that this would be the effect and that, by forcing the heavily pro-Biden votes to be counted later, they could bolster Trump’s frame for what was happening.

 It’s a bit hard to say with certainty what the final results in these three states will be, given that we don’t know precisely how many votes are outstanding or, of course, what they say.
 We do know, though, that if Biden wins all three, he will be inaugurated as president in January.
 In fact, he doesn’t need all three if his leads in other states hold up.
 In Georgia, for example, a similar blue shift occurred after polls closed, with outstanding votes near Atlanta suggesting that Biden might still win that state, too.